Udinanon/LOVR_Experiments/notes.md

 Materials are set at the pass, not at draw

-### SHaders
+### Shaders
-these have been reqorked quite a lot the now have their function endpoint at `lovrmain`, for both vertex and fragment fucntions no longe require input args the uniforms are much different, better documented although some older entries seem to be missing we'll have to get some basic understanding of 3D camera geometry
+these have been reworked quite a lot the now have their function endpoint at `lovrmain`, for both vertex and fragment functions no longer require input args the uniforms are much different, better documented, although some older entries seem to be missing we'll have to get some basic understanding of 3D camera geometry

+Buffers and Constants are now the main passageways between CPU and Shaders, with better documentation

+There are some bugs regarding buffers, specifically using Vec3 causes weird errors if you don't use layout = 140, or just use Vec4